 Can they cover their final expenses?
 The median funeral costs $9,135, but budget higher for any last wishes, medical costs, and unexpected charges.

-If you need something more than final expense insurance, determine what you’re covering.
+Determine what you’re covering if you need something more than final expense insurance.
 Is it a combination of final expenses, liabilities, and estate planning?
 What amount would pay the costs incurred when your parents die and leave behind the legacy they desire?